Lavalantula

 Lavalantula is an American 2015 science fiction comedy horror thriller television film that takes place after a series of volcanic eruptions in Los Angeles unleashes a swarm of gigantic, lava-breathing tarantulas from which the film draws its title.
 It was directed by Mike Mendez and stars Steve Guttenberg, Nia Peeples and Patrick Renna.
-Ian Ziering appears as Fin Shepard, tying the film into the Sharknado universe.
+Ian Ziering appears as Fin Shepard, fourth installment tying the film into the Sharknado film series universe.
 It premiered on Syfy on July 25, 2015.

 Plot

 A-list actor Colton West has an argument with Darren the film director, and storms off in his car.
 An earthquake hits, and Colton sees the Santa Monica Mountains erupt, spewing volcanic bombs all around him.
 A large fire-spitting spider comes out of the car in front of him.
 Colton runs and drives out of the traffic back onto the main road to escape.

 Colton arrives home, and tells his wife Olivia about the giant spiders and that they need to leave.
 He takes a shotgun from his house and drives off in his car to find his son Wyatt, who had left the house under the guise of going to a soccer game.

 In reality, Wyatt is out with his friends Jordan, Eli and Travis when they hear an explosion and see much smoke in the distance, and go to investigate.
 The teenagers find the source of the explosion to be a sink hole.
 Spiders come out of the hole spitting fire and start attacking people.
 Terrified, the teenagers flee to a warehouse, but Eli is caught by a spider and killed.

 Colton's car is damaged when he hits a lava sinkhole.
 He gets out and finds a tour bus full of people further up the road.
 He tricks the driver and steals the bus.
 As he is driving, a spider jumps onto the bus.
 He brakes heavily and the spider falls off the front of the bus, after which he runs it over.
 The front of the tour bus starts dissolving because of the spider's blood being acidic.
 Colton stops the bus and evacuates it just before it blows up.

 A spider comes down the chimney in Olivia's house but she shoots it.
 The army starts moving into the city, and they rescue Olivia from her house.

 Colton gets a lift from his friend, Pirate Jack, a film stunt man.
 Jack's car gets a puncture after hitting a lava vein in the road.
 Spiders come out of sink holes and chase them into a museum.
 They meet a scientist in the museum, who is researching the spiders and the volcano.
 He works out that the spiders were buried in the magma millions of years ago.
 Because the spiders became active, they are causing the volcanic eruptions, and that the only way to stop them is to kill the Queen spider.